 Regardless of visa status, black foreigners have faced prejudice and sporadic xenophobic attacks in South Africa in recent years.
 In March 2008, 62 people died in violence that displaced 50,000 people.
 There has also been a rise in political scapegoating of undocumented migrants.
 South Africa’s recent economic and political struggles have also added to tensions in low-income communities.

 What to do if your rights are abused or restricted in South Africa

 You can report any violation of your rights to the South Africa Human Rights Commission.
 The Commission will decide whether to investigate it or not and whether to call on state bodies to assist.

-At the international level, the United Nations Human Rights Council deals with human rights violations and can be approached directly.
+At the international level, the Office of the United Nations High Commissioner for Human Rights deals with human rights violations and can be approached directly.

 Human rights organizations in South Africa

 Many of the following human rights organizations in South Africa were either involved in the dismantling of Apartheid or were established shortly afterward to help rebuild the nation.
 They continue to research and protect human rights in South Africa today.